bwssytems/ha-bridge/README.md

 # ha-bridge
 Emulates Philips Hue api to other home automation gateways such as an Amazon Echo.
+The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
+This bridge can control most devices that have a distinct API.
+In the cases of systems that require authorization and/or have API's that cannot be handled in the current method, a module may need to be built.
+The Harmony Hub is such a module.
 The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge.
 Alternatively the Bridge supports custom calls as well.
-The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
-You can provide multiple harmony hubs for control.
 ## Build
 To customize and build it yourself, build a new jar with maven:
 ```